DavidSA06/DavidSA06.github.io/index.md

 # David Silva's Portfolio

-Hi I am David Silva Apango, MSc in Applied Physics and I am interested in Data Science.

-In this page you are going to find evidence of my work.
+Hi I am David Silva Apango, Master in Applied Physics and I am interested in Data Science.
+I am seeking to collaborate in a position as a Data Scientist due to my background in mathematics, handling electronic sensor data, and my experience as a leader in a scientific outreach group.
+On this page you will find evidence of my work.

 You can download my CV [here](https://drive.google.com/file/d/1jRKEZaBGy8Ave2hQmERIcFRiI1p5Uw8s/view?usp=sharing).